 Apple introduced Face ID and its 3D sensing technology with their iPhone X last year.
 Many other companies have also started to introduce similar technology.

 According to a recent report, Apple’s 3D sensing technology is a couple of years ahead of the competition.
-The news comes in a report from Reuters who have spoke to three major parts suppliers about the technology.
+The news comes in a report from Reuters who have spoken to three major parts suppliers about the technology.

 “According to parts manufacturers Viavi Solutions Inc, Finisar Corp and Ams AG, bottlenecks on key parts will mean mass adoption of 3D sensing will not happen until next year, disappointing earlier expectations.